elasticpath/react-pwa-reference-storefront/src/components/src/ProfilePaymentMethods/README.md

 #### Description

-Displays payment methods added to profile.
+Displays the payment methods that are defined for the profile.
+Credit card numbers are masked except for the last four digits.
+The profile owner can add and delete payment methods.

+**Note**: For an organization account, the profile owner is the account administrator.

 #### Usage